Shane Smith (journalist): Beginning at Voice, rebrand as VICE and Szalwinski years

+Expansion of VICE, video content, brand deals

 Initially publishing print articles based on offbeat alternative culture, VICE moved to creating news content and social criticism on multiple media platforms in 2006.
 Smith remains an owner of the company, and The New York Times has described Smith as "a cross between a punk rocker and Fortune 500 Executive".
 As a journalist Smith has travelled to locations including North Korea, Iran, Afghanistan, Libya, Kashmir, Liberia, Sudan, and Greenland, initially for the 2006 online TV series VICE Guide to Travel.
 Smith has continued as a correspondent for VICE, appearing in online content as well as the host of VICE's HBO show and VICE Special Reports.

 In 2006, on the advice from the company's creative director Spike Jonze, VICE Media began expanding into digital video.
 This led to a massive expansion of VICE into new channels, including a partnership with Intel in 2010 for The Creators Project, as well as deals with partners like Viacom, YouTube, and HBO, led by Smith.